spikeekips/source-over-ssh/README.rst

 generate ssh host key
 ==================================================

-to run, you need ssh host key for `sso`. you can set the directory of host key(private and public) manually by ``--host-key`` option, but if you run this server within normal user, not `root`, i recommend you use your own ssh host key. the default path is ``$HOME/.sos``. you can generate ssh host key like this,
+to run, you need ssh host key for `sos`. you can set the directory of host key(private and public) manually by ``--host-key`` option, but if you run this server within normal user, not `root`, i recommend you use your own ssh host key. the default path is ``$HOME/.sos``. you can generate ssh host key like this,